andrewcooke/choochoo/README.md

 * Pre-written scripts to present graphical data views via Jupyter.

-* A textual "diary" to present textual data and allow data entry.
+* A "diary" to present textual data and allow data entry.

 The database has an SQLAlchemy ORM interface.
 The schema separates "statistics" (named time series data) from the source (which might be